smallbing87/mcsr-extra-mods/README.md

 ## InfiniPearl
 Let you spawn with an ender pearl that can be used for infinite amounts of times.
-The above link is newer than the below one, and is more likely to be accepted when submitting runs.
+The above link is newer than the bottom one, and is more likely to be accepted when submitting runs.

 https://github.com/DuncanRuns/InfiniPearl
 https://github.com/VoidXWalker/infinipearl